 MetaObjects 元物

 MetaObjects is working on the development of a new virtual exhibition space, V Hall for Tai Kwun Centre for Heritage and Arts.
-As one of the first online commissions, MetaObjects is creating an online game experience for Lu Yang launching in Summer 2023.
+As one of the first online commissions, MetaObjects is creating an online game experience for Lu Yang.

 MetaObjects has been contracted by M+, Hong Kong's museum of visual culture.
 Working closely with the M+ team and its commissioned artists, MetaObjects will help to prepare curatorial content for the M+ Facade, a large-scale LED media facade positioned on the spectacular Hong Kong waterfront.